The Habits of Mind Experience Program

 Integrated Capstone (3-4 credits)

 The Integrated Capstone (INCP) component of the General Education program is intended to provide students with the opportunity to demonstrate their development of the Habits of Mind.
-The INCP course is a capstone to the General Education program and, as such, is separate from any capstone experience in the major.
-It brings together students from different disciplines to work on interdisciplinary, integrated projects that make a lasting difference in the world.
+It is satisfied by the course IS 4220 Signature Project or its equivalency.
+An INCP course is a capstone to the General Education program and, as such, is separate from any capstone experience in the major.
+Because it belongs to no single major, it brings together students from different disciplines to work on interdisciplinary, integrated projects that make a lasting difference in the world.

 Students take a 3 or 4 credit Integrated Capstone course in which they bring both their disciplinary expertise from their major and the Habits of Mind developed via General Education program together with other students to articulate, develop, plan, and implement signature projects that address a significant problem, issue, or question.
 A signature project: